Kathleen Mavourneen (1919 film): Plot

 As described in a film magazine, Kathleen (Bara) and Terence (McKee), Irish peasants, plan their wedding in anticipation of a lifetime of happiness.

-Their dreams are broken by the Squire of Traise (McDermott), attracted by Kathleen's beauty, and a forced marriage to him is the result.
-A while later the Squire meets Lady Clancarthy (Harris), who possesses vast estates and funds, and is convinced that he can win her if he was free of Kathleen.
-He lures Kathleen to a lonely spot in the woods and leaves her.
-After being deserted by her husband, she is set upon by ruffians, and rescued only by the timely arrival of Terence, who kills one of her assailants.
-Terence is tried and found guilty, the evidence supporting a theory that he lured Kathleen into the woods for a foul purpose and killed the man who came to her rescue.
-He pays the death penalty on the gallows, whereupon Kathleen wakes to find it was all a dream and preparations for the wedding follow.
+Their dreams are shattered by The Squire of Traise (McDermott), who is attracted to Kathleen's beauty, and she is placed into a forced marriage to him.
+A while later, The Squire meets Lady Clancarthy (Harris), who possesses vast estates and funds.
+The Squire of Traise is convinced that he can win Lady Clancarthy and her fortune if he were free of Kathleen.

+The Squire of Traise lures Kathleen to a lonely spot in the woods and leaves her.
+After being deserted by her husband, she is set upon by bandits, and rescued only by the timely arrival of Terence, who kills one of her assailants.

+In a twist, Terence is arrested, tried and found guilty.
+The mounting evidence supports the theory that he lured Kathleen into the woods for a foul purpose and then killed the man who came to her rescue.
+Terence ultimately pays the death penalty on the gallows — whereupon Kathleen wakes up to find it was all a dream, and preparations for the wedding to Terence follow.